Eschatologue/CM_wiki/docs/spells/description/core/level-2.md

 **Components:** V, S, M (a moonseed leaf)
 **Duration:** Concentration, up to 1 minute

 A silvery beam of pale light shines down in a 5-foot-radius, 40-foot-high Cylinder centered on a point within range.
-Until the spell ends, Dim Light fills the Cylinder, and you can take a Magic action on later turns to move the Cylinder up to 60 feet.
+Until the spell ends, Dim Light fills the Cylinder, and you can take a **:rsc-a: Magic**{ .rsc } action on later turns to move the Cylinder up to 60 feet.

 When the Cylinder appears, each creature in it makes a Constitution saving throw.
 On a failed save, a creature takes 2d10 Radiant damage, and if the creature is shape-shifted (as a result of the *Polymorph* spell, for example), it reverts to its true form and can't shape-shift until it leaves the Cylinder.
 On a successful save, a creature takes half as much damage only.
 A creature also makes this save when the spell's area moves into its space and when it enters the spell's area or ends its turn there.
 A creature makes this save only once per turn.